Daryl Horgan

-Daryl Jeremiah Horgan (born 10 August 1992) is an Irish professional footballer who plays as a winger for League Two club Stevenage on loan from Wycombe Wanderers and the Republic of Ireland national team.
+Daryl Jeremiah Horgan (born 10 August 1992) is an Irish professional footballer who plays as a winger for League of Ireland Premier Division club Dundalk.
+He has been capped 17 times for the Republic of Ireland national team between 2017 and 2021.

 Horgan was born in Galway and played youth football with Salthill Devon.
 He began his career with Salthill in 2010 in the League of Ireland First Division before starting his professional career with Sligo Rovers the following year.
 After a loan move to Cork City in July 2011 resulted in a First Division title, Horgan signed a permanent deal with the Munster club later that year.
 He had scored 21 goals in 79 appearances for Cork City before a move to Dundalk in 2013.

 Horgan was a member of the Dundalk team which became the first Irish side to reach the play-off round of the Champions League in August 2016.
 With Dundalk he achieved Premier Division title success in three consecutive seasons from 2014 to 2016.
 Horgan amassed 132 appearances for Dundalk across three seasons, scoring 27 goals.
 He moved to English club Preston North End in January 2017, and was then transferred to Scottish club Hibernian in August 2018.
-Horgan was a regular in the Hibernian team and played a total of 81 times and scored 10 goals including 2 against city rivals heart of Midlothian before signing for newly-promoted Championship club Wycombe Wanderers in September 2020.
+Horgan was a regular in the Hibernian team and played a total of 81 times and scored 10 goals including 2 against city rivals Heart of Midlothian before signing for newly-promoted Championship club Wycombe Wanderers in September 2020.

 Horgan has represented his country at under-19 and under-21 level.
 In November 2016, he earned his first call-up to the senior squad for a 2018 World Cup qualifying match against Austria.
 He made his full international debut in March 2017.

 Early life

 Horgan was born in Galway and attended Coláiste Éinde in Salthill between 2005 and 2010 where he studied for his Leaving Certificate.
-He is the eldest of four brothers, with his brothers Colm and Kevin also playing professional football for Cork City and Shamrock Rovers, while his youngest sibling, Christopher, is currently playing for Galway United.
+He is the eldest of four brothers, with his younger brothers Colm, Kevin and Christopher all having played professional football in the League of Ireland and in Colm's case, alongside Daryl for Salthill Devon in the League of Ireland First Division in 2010.
 His father, Tom, coached at Salthill Devon for a number of years.